Judge Laura Riquelme:

 Skagit Women in Business

 Scholarship Chairperson for organization of professional women that raises money to provide scholarships to local women who are returning to school after breaks in their education.
 Coordinated application process with prospective applicants, organized interviews, and reached out to local institutions and community organizations to encourage women to apply for scholarships.
+Member of planning committee to host an educational event in late 2018 or early 2019.
+Member of the board.

 Past Community Service